magepeopleteam/tour-booking-manager/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WP Tour and Travel booking Plugin is the best tour booking plugin For WooCommerce with Hip-Hop City Tour, Resort & Hotel Booking function  is a free tour and travel booking WordPress plugin that will work with WooCommerce to create travel and tour packages for tour operators and travel agencies.
-It is a complete Travel and Tour management system and includes plenty of useful features.
-You can create your travel booking website using WP Travel Engine in less than 5 minutes.
+wptravelly is the perfect tour & hotel booking solution for travel operators and agencies.
+Our free plugin helps you build your travel booking website in just 5 minutes, providing plenty of exciting features such as Hip-Hop City Tours, and resort and hotel bookings.
+Try it now to get started with your travel booking website!

 == Description ==

-WP Tour and Travel booking Plugin is the best tour booking plugin that will bring functionality to create travel and tour packages for tour operators and travel agencies.
-It is a complete travel management system and includes plenty of useful features.
-You can create your travel booking website using Tour Booking Manager Plugin in less than 5 minutes..
+Best Travel Booking Plugin For WooCommerce - wptravelly is the ideal solution for tour operators and travel agencies looking to create and manage customized tour packages.
+This complete travel management system offers a range of features that make it easy to establish your own travel booking website in five minutes or less.

 = Key Features and Highlights =